Phone numbers

 Return to ‘normal’ gradually

-If you’re struggling, it’s ok to slow down and limit the things that might be making your anxiety worse.
-Write a list of activities which might be triggering for you, starting with the easiest before working your way up to doing the activities which might feel most frightening.
+If you’re struggling, it’s OK to slow down and limit the things that might be making your anxiety worse.
+Write a list of activities that might be triggering for you, starting with the easiest before working your way up to doing the activities that feel the most frightening.

 Over time, re-introduce these activities.
 Reward yourself as you do, but don’t give yourself a hard time if some days are more difficult than others.